On the faithful flatness of some modules arising in analysis: is a flat, but not faithfully flat -module.

-However, $H^2$ is not faithfully flat, since we will show below that for any $\mathfrak{m}:=\ker \varphi$, where $\varphi\in M( H^\infty)\setminus \pi^{-1}(\mD)$, we have $\mathfrak{m} H^2= H^2$.
-More explicitly, if $\alpha \in \mT$, $\varphi \in \pi^{-1} \{\alpha\}$ and $\mathfrak{m}:=\ker \varphi$, then $\mathfrak{m} H^2= H^2$.
-We prove this just when $\alpha=1$, but rotational symmetry yields the result for arbitrary $\alpha \in \mT$.
+However, $H^2$ is not faithfully flat, since we will show below that for any $\mathfrak{m}:=\ker \varphi$, where $\varphi\in M( H^\infty)\setminus \pi^{-1}({\mathbb{D}})$, we have $\mathfrak{m} H^2= H^2$.
+More explicitly, if $\alpha \in {\mathbb{T}}$, $\varphi \in \pi^{-1} \{\alpha\}$ and $\mathfrak{m}:=\ker \varphi$, then $\mathfrak{m} H^2= H^2$.
+We prove this just when $\alpha=1$, but rotational symmetry yields the result for arbitrary $\alpha \in {\mathbb{T}}$.

 The proof of Theorem~\ref{sarason} is based on the following email reply (paraphrased on disc instead of the half-plane) by Donald Sarason to the question (of faithfulness of the flat $H^\infty$-module $H^2$) put to him by Alban Quadrat, \cite{QuaSar}: \begin{quote} Let $f\in H^2$.
 Then $f=gh$, where $h\in H^2$ and $g\in H^\infty$, and $g(z)\to 0$ as $z\to 1$ (so $g$ belongs to every maximal ideal of $ H^\infty$ associated with a point in the maximal ideal space lying in the fibre above $1$).
-To produce $g$ and $h$ take a positive function $w$ on $\mT$ such that $w>1$, $wf\in L^2$ and $w(e^{i\theta})\to \infty$ as $\theta\to 0$.
-Constructing such a $w$ is a simple exercise.
-Let $g$ be the outer function whose modulus on $\mT$ is $1/w$, and let $h=f/g$. \end{quote} Our only contribution in this section is that of making the steps in the construction outlined above explicit below.
+To produce $g$ and $h$ take a positive function $w$ on ${\mathbb{T}}$ such that $w>1$, $wf\in L^2$ and $w(e^{i\theta})\to \infty$ as $\theta\to 0$.
+Let $g$ be the outer function whose modulus on ${\mathbb{T}}$ is $1/w$, and let $h=f/g$. \end{quote} We give a complete proof by making the outline above explicit below, since the construction of such a $w$ with the required properties, is not at all trivial.